 As is readily apparent from the above model numbers in italics, there are several iPhone 5, iPhone 5c, and iPhone 5s devices with overlapping model numbers.
 For the purpose of this Q&A, it may simply be sufficient to note that A1428 and A1429 refer to an iPhone 5, A1532 refers to an iPhone 5c, and A1533 refers to an iPhone 5s.

-However, if you need to uniquely identify one of these iPhone models that shares an external model number, they also can be pinpointed by other identifiers.
+However, if you need to uniquely identify one of these iPhone models that share an external model number, they also can be pinpointed by other identifiers.

-Specifically, EveryiPhone.com's Ultimate iLookup feature -- as well as the EveryMac app for iOS 5 or higher and Android -- can precisely identify these iPhone models by Order Number (referred to as "Model" within the iOS "Settings" app under General > About), and their Serial Numbers, as well.
+Specifically, EveryiPhone.com's Ultimate iLookup feature -- as well as the EveryMac app for iOS 5 or later, Android, and Kindle Fire -- can precisely identify these iPhone models by Order Number (referred to as "Model" within the iOS "Settings" app under General > About), and by their Serial Numbers, as well.

 Battery Life Differences